-With everything going on today and the new normal of things not being normal, we wanted to revisit some tips for productivity and profitability.
+With everything going on today and the new normal of things not being every day, we wanted to revisit some tips for productivity and profitability.
 Communication with your team is more important now than ever.
 It is critical for continuity, planning, and navigating the waters at this time to get your people together virtually and continue your strategic discussions.

 Time does not equal productivity.
 Our time is limited.
 But does our productivity have to be?
 I don’t think it does.
-Let’s take a quick look at how you can power up your productivity and your team’s productivity with the time you do have.
+Let’s take a quick look at how you can power up your and your team’s productivity with the time you have.

 Don’t Shortcut Planning and Communication

 Communication around the end goal, strategy, and even (gasp) tactics to get there are essential.
 I frequently hear from business leaders that their time is limited.
 Thus it isn’t easy to set aside the time to plan.
 They say things like, “Execution is key.
 We have a plan, and writing it down is ineffective.”
 I’m afraid I have to disagree.
 Time is limited, so spend it wisely.
 Spend the appropriate amount of time thinking and gaining agreement and planning.

 - Are all the key leaders responsible for communicating the Execution of strategy regularly?

 - Is this group spending weekly time discussing the results and non-negotiable next steps?